+•

-Priority 3: Mobilising
+Priority 3: Mobilising the workforce

 Recommendation 5: Provide 2,000 mature age home care traineeships per year to

-help meet demand.
+help meet demand for services.

-Recommendation 6: Change Age Pension and JobKeeper income tests for health and

-aged care workers aged 60+.
+Recommendation 6: Rejuvenate quality, industry-wide training that emphasises

+management support and worker satisfaction.

 Priority 4: A home, not an aged care home

 Recommendation 7: Allow people on the cusp of residential care the option of

 downsizing to a smaller, age friendly home by exempting excess

 sale proceeds from the assets test.

 Recommendation 8: Create a capital grants scheme for the construction of rental

 housing for older people.

-Priority 5: Funding age ed care
+Priority 5: Funding aged care

-Recommendation 9: All parties should commit to investigating the most fairest and
+Recommendation 9: All parties should commit to finding the fairest and most efficient

-most efficient way to fund aged care reforms and agree 'in-
+way of funding aged care reforms.

-principle' to support funding reforms.

 Recommendation 10: Create a dedicated Home Care Loans Scheme to fund additional

 care and support.